marchandd/docker_index/docs/test_environments.md

 So, using 127.0.0.1 is not possible...
 - You must choose Boot2Docker_IPv4 remained at boot start into the dedicated console.
+First time you logged with Vnc-viewer:
+- You can have unsecured channel warning message because SSL is not activated.

 ## SSH from Linux